 Fall 2017 Teaching Staff

-I am on the teaching staff for CS171 Data Visualization.
+I was on the teaching staff for CS171 Data Visualization.
 CS171 teaches students to tell a story around a dataset, mainly using the D3.js library (version 4).
 My responsibilities include grading weekly problem sets and holding office hours for students who need help.
 Total of about 5 hours per week.